Yyoshi1/Youk-Youk/README.md

 **Version:** 1.0.0
 **Author:** Abdeljalil Doua
-**License:** MIT License
+**License:** MIT License – Youkyouk

----

 ## 1. Overview

-**Youkyouk** is a comprehensive system designed for managing ride services and multi-domain applications across countries and models.
+**Youkyouk** is a comprehensive system for managing ride services and multi-domain applications across countries and models.
 It provides a complete platform to manage passengers, drivers, investors, and administrators with advanced functionalities.

-The system includes:
+Key features:

 - Mobile applications for passengers and drivers.
 - Web applications for users and investors with dedicated dashboards.